-It talks about the social differences and how they affect people’s mindset.
+It talks about social differences and how they affect people’s mindsets.
 How a man’s greed can control, it can be seen in the movie correctly.
 The movie has been set in South Korea.
 It draws an outstanding line between reality and real-life experience, which is sure to give you chills down the spine as they seem to be so realistic.

 The Parasite movie unfolds with the Kim clan residing in a small basement apartment looking for free Wi-Fi to access their phones.
 They take up any job to make money and meet their daily ends and also take care of each other.
 Son Ki-Woo’s friend offers him another job as he was moving abroad for higher studies, he offers him to provide his services as an English tutor to a wealthy family.

 It was like a ray of happiness and hope for them for a steady paycheque, but wait!
 They embarked on this opportunity to conceive a plan.
-After Ki-Woo gets employed at Mr. Park’s house, the entire family one by one takes up every job with the family.
-Be it as a housekeeper, driver, gardener, or an art therapist.
+After Ki-Woo gets employed at Mr Park’s house, the entire family one by one takes up every job with the family.
+Be it as a housekeeper, driver, gardener, or art therapist.

 As the movie goes on and you finally get to know that this story is all about one family leaching into one another and how they take over their life, BOOM!
 Bong Joon-Ho will quickly shift your focus into something very dark and unsettling.